webtactics/behealthy/pages/about.md

-## Joan Goldsmith, a seasoned naturopath with over three decades of experience, is widely recognised as a leading practitioner in her field. ##
+## Joan Goldsmith, a seasoned naturopath with more than three decades of experience, is widely recognised as a leading practitioner in her field. ##

 Despite her wealth of expertise, she remains proactive in staying abreast of the latest research and advancements.